kobr4/myc/README.md

 ## Missing features

-* No Operator priority : expression are evaluated from left to right
+* No operator priority : expression are evaluated from left to right
-* No Data structure and enum
+* No data structure and enum
 * No pre-processor
 * No floating point support
 * No standard library support